MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 const SimpleWebAuthnServer = require('@simplewebauthn/server');
 ```

-Documentation below will refer to the following types representing basic data structures.
-These types are intended only for inspiration, to convey the general types of values you'll need to be capable of persisting in your database:
+Documentation below will refer to the following TypeScript types.
+These are intended to be inspirational, a simple means of communicating the...types...of values you'll need to be capable of persisting in your database:

 ```ts
 type UserModel = {